 No. 5: Zero-down-payment loans

-Some lenders have already brought back 100 percent financing, but this time the borrowers must have good credit and verified income to prove they can afford the payments, says Garcia.
+Some mortgage lenders have already brought back 100 percent financing, but this time the borrowers must have good credit and verified income to prove they can afford the payments, says Garcia.
 These loans typically require mortgage insurance and/or a higher interest rate to compensate for the added risk to the lender.

 "Mortgage lending has already contracted so much that it needs to expand over time," says Garcia.
 "But even if some of these loan products come back, the CFPB rules will prevent lenders from allowing loans to be as risky as they were in the past.
 They'll have to verify income and have to check credit, and subprime loans will require at least 20 percent down."